first-try-software/navigable/README.md

 ## TODO

 * Feels weird managing both extension and inheritance in command.rb
-* Rewrite splash screen to focus on navigability of web development
 * How do we encourage separation of concerns inside the application?
 * How do we recommend people do view templating?
 Do we want generators?
 * How do we recommend people do data access?
 Do we want generators?